 Toda says that he would like to try XRY Pro, MSAB's most advanced and capable software, which was launched in April 2023, so that the law enforcement agencies can gain access to even more phones.
-"In the past, we didn't have access to such advanced tools, but now MSAB's software is faster and easier to use, allowing us to solve more crimes," says Makoto Toda, Deputy Supervisory Investigator and Head of the Forensic Laboratory.

 Customer value

 As it is becoming more difficult to gain access to phones due to the increasingly advanced encryption of digital devices, Osaka Customs has received valuable support from MSAB's products.